-There are a great deal of additional repositories which can be searched, such as the National Records of Scotland Historical Search Room (formerly National Archives of Scotland), Edinburgh City Archives, Glasgow City Archives, National Library of Scotland, local libraries all over Scotland etc. Employing a professional researcher ensures that all relevant documentation will be sourced to assist with your research.
+There are a great deal of additional repositories which can be accessed, however, such as the National Records of Scotland Historical Search Room (formerly National Archives of Scotland), Edinburgh City Archives, Glasgow City Archives, National Library of Scotland, local libraries all over Scotland etc. Employing a professional researcher ensures that all relevant documentation will be sourced to assist with your research.
 (No extra charge is made to the client for my entrance to ScotlandsPeople Centre, but if any visits to other repositories outwith Edinburgh or Glasgow have to be made, this may incur further charges.
 I will advise if this will be necessary prior to undertaking the travel, however.)

 To commence the research, all you have to provide are the birth, death or marriage details in Scotland for the individual whose ancestry you wish to trace.
 Obviously, the more details you already know about the family the better, as less time will then be needed for the search.
 Oral history can have its place and sometimes even family stories can lead to a better understanding of an individual, although research can often dispel the myth, unfortunately!

 It is impossible to state with any certainty how far back a family can be traced.
 The client will be asked if their aim is to go back as far as possible or to find out as much as they can about each generation, including siblings.
 (If copy certificates are requested to accompany the research, these can be provided at an additional cost and this will be agreed at the outset of the research.)
 It is worth bearing in mind that when going back in time prior to 1855 (the year of official registration of births, deaths and marriages in Scotland), the nature of the records being investigated will mean that they may be more time-consuming to search.

 The completed family history will be in the form of a detailed report